lambdaclass/holiday_pinger/priv/ui/README.md

 # holiday-ping-ui

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+The [re-frame](https://github.com/Day8/re-frame) application that sits in front of the HolidayPing server.

 ## Development Mode